Join the AHA Action Community Convening Fall 2023

 Today, more than 3,000 care sites, including hospitals and health systems, ambulatory care, long-term care and post-acute care, have been recognized as Age-Friendly Health Systems.

-Age-friendly health care is an urgent need.
-There are more than 46 million Americans age 65 and over, and that number is projected to double to more than 98 million by 2060.
+- Age-friendly health care is an urgent need.
+There are more than 54 million Americans age 65 or over, and that number is projected to climb to about 95 million by 2060.